Watson Glaser Critical Thinking Appraisal Wgcta

 How the Watson Glaser Critical Thinking Appraisal Works

 The assessment uses realistic scenarios and arguments drawn from various contexts, including business, law, science, and everyday life.
-Plus, this approach ensures that the test measures practical critical thinking skills rather than abstract theoretical knowledge.
+This approach ensures that the test measures practical critical thinking skills rather than abstract theoretical knowledge.
 Questions are designed to be accessible to educated adults without requiring specialized background knowledge in any particular field.

 Applications and Uses of the WGCTA